 - A similar mechanism was seen in the Monkeypox virus .

-Add that to the fact that structured silver has proven itself against a family of viruses that are so powerful that they are officially considered to be weapons of war due to their high capacity of person-to-person transmission in the air, lack of testing available to diagnose a person who has the virus, and limited options for treatment.
+Add that to that fact silver has proven itself against a family of viruses that are so powerful that they are officially considered to be weapons of war due to their high capacity of person-to-person transmission in the air, lack of testing available to diagnose a person who has the virus, and limited options for treatment.

 We have created a package of products to bolster you immune system so you are best prepared for any and all viruses.

-We incorporated structured silver with our Humic Acid and a pHSilver gel that is best for sanitizing the hands!
+We incorporated our superior silver product with our Humic Acid and a pHSilver gel that is best for sanitizing the hands!

 - Charrel, R. N., & de Lamballerie, X. (2003).
 Arenaviruses other than Lassa virus.
 Antiviral research, 57(1-2), 89–100. https://doi.org/10.1016/s0166-3542(02)00202-4